What are the Benefits of Being Adopted?

 “I do admit that I had a lot of questions growing up.
 From a medical standpoint, my health history ended when I was born.
 I didn’t have anything else beyond that for most of my life.
 Like all adoptees, I had questions about my birth parents and feelings of shame over not being wanted, especially because I had no information about my birth mother’s adoption decision.”

-Of course, every adoptee’s experience is different.
+Every adoptee’s experience is different.
 What may be seen as the benefits of being an adopted child by one may be viewed as challenges by another.
-This article isn’t meant to invalidate any adoptee’s personal experience — just offer what research and our experience over 25 years has taught American Adoptions.